Clinical Research Glossary

 standard of care

-Treatment usually given to patients for an illness.
+The usual treatment given to patients for an illness.

 study design